 Define which service you are really good at and then do it well.
 Customer loyalty comes from doing one thing extremely well for your clients.
 Know your worth and value and if people don’t recognise it walk away.
 In line with this, is another adage I live by; always under promise and over deliver.

-Lesson #7 The power of networking
+LESSON #7 harness the power of networking

 Networking is one of the most powerful and most critical tools available to help you grow your business.
 The beauty of it is, it can happen anywhere – whether it’s through local networks, industry specific groups or even online through social media.
 Everywhere you go is an opportunity to work on networking skills – so it’s important to always remain professional and represent your brand everywhere you are.